mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 Vision enables models like GPT-4o and GPT-4 Turbo to interpret and analyze images, allowing them to answer questions and perform tasks related to visual content.
 This integration of computer vision and language processing enhances the model's comprehension and makes it valuable for tasks involving visual information.
 To make use of vision inside the OpenAI connector, an optional [FileCollection](/appstore/modules/genai/genai-commons/#filecollection) containing one or multiple images must be sent along with a single message.

-For `Chat Completions without History` the `FileCollection` is an optional input parameter, while for `Chat Completions with History` it can optionally be added to individual user messages using [Chat: Add Message to Request](/appstore/modules/genai/genai-commons/#add-message).
+For `Chat Completions without History`, `FileCollection` is an optional input parameter.
+For `Chat Completions with History`, `FileCollection` can optionally be added to individual user messages using [Chat: Add Message to Request](/appstore/modules/genai/genai-commons/#add-message).

-Use the two exposed microflows [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add OpenAIFile to Collection](#add-file) to construct the input with either `FileDocuments` (for vision it needs to be of type `Image`) or `URLs`.
+Use the two exposed microflows [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add OpenAIFile to Collection](#add-file) to construct the input with either `FileDocuments` (for vision, it needs to be of type `Image`) or `URLs`.
 The same file operations exposed by the GenAI commons module can be used for vision requests with the OpenAIConnector; however, they do not support the optional `Detail` attribute of the [OpenAIFileContent](#openaifile-content) entity.

 {{% alert color="info" %}}
 OpenAI and Azure OpenAI for vision do not yet provide feature parity when it comes to combining functionalities.
 In other words, Azure OpenAI does not support the use of JSON mode and function calling in combination with image (vision) input.